 That’s it!
 You’re rewarded with perfectly crispy, entirely tasty shrimp.
 Dip them in spicy sriracha mayonnaise or spicy remoulade sauce to make them even better.

-With this simple method, we get to enjoy the flavor and texture of fried shrimp all year long without the mess or hassle of deep frying.
+With this simple method, we get to enjoy the flavor and texture of fried shrimp all year long (when we’re not eating these grilled shrimp in the summer!) without the mess or hassle of deep frying.
 And you can too!

 The secret to truly crispy baked coconut shrimp is in the breading.
 It's all about double toasting - toast the panko breadcrumbs and coconut before you bread the shrimp and let it crisp up again while the shrimp bakes.
 With this method, the breading adheres perfectly and the shrimp stay truly crispy.
 It's the best alternative to deep frying that I've found!